ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   The "token_series_id" parameter MUST NOT be included in an access token request, if the requested access token is the first one of a new token series.

   If included, this parameter specifies the binary identifier of the token series that the new access token is intended to extend.
-The identifier does not change throughout the lifetime of the token series and was provided to C in the access token response that the AS sent when issuing the first access token in that token series.
+The identifier does not change throughout the duration of the token series and was provided to C in the access token response that the AS sent when issuing the first access token in that token series.

   When the access token request is encoded in CBOR, this parameter is a CBOR byte string, with value the identifier of the token series.
 When the access token request is encoded in JSON, this parameter has as value the base64url-encoded text string that encodes the identifier of the token series.